A Smooth and Cohesive Literary Structure to the Pentateuch

 c.
 God commands Israel to build the Tabernacle

-The structure delineates the thrust of the book: salvation, law, and worship.
+The topical structure emphasizes the thrust of the book: salvation, law, and worship.

 Leviticus presents the various laws and rituals, sacrificial system, and priesthood for the formal worship of God.
 Its emphasis is on the purity and cleanliness of man.
 Leviticus reveals that because God is holy, only those who are ceremonially clean of sin can come into His presence.